aleph2c/miros/doc/quickstart.rst

 When an "event" comes through the portal, Theo will pick it up, marvel at it then in a reverent gesture, pass it to Eve.
-They both become excited, maybe even a little nervous, because they know there universe is going to change, it will react to the event.
+They both become excited, maybe even a little nervous, because they know there universe is going to change; it will react to the event.

 Theo encourages Eve to fly back up into the sky and to "follow the laws."
 Then